GCS: Generalized Cache Coherence For Efficient Synchronization: Introduction

-First, we find that the key reason behind the poor scalability and performance of shared memory locks on disaggregated memory lies in the layering of lock primitives atop cache coherence: much of the communications incurred across the two layers are redundant (\S\ref{sec:motivation}).
-In fact, a closer inspection (\S\ref{sec:design}) reveals a far more direct relationship between lock-based synchronization and coherence: lock-based synchronization is essentially a \emph{generalization} of cache coherence in \emph{time} and \emph{space}. \begin{itemize}[leftmargin=*, itemsep=0pt] \item \textbf{Temporal generalization.} Cache coherence protocols guarantee single-writer, multi-reader (SWMR) semantics for the duration of a single instruction.
-In contrast, reader-writer lock-based synchronization requires this atomicity property for an arbitrary number of instructions --- specifically, the critical section. \item \textbf{Spatial generalization.} Similarly, cache-coherence protocols ensure atomicity at a cache line granularity ($64$B in most CPU architectures), while reader-writer locks typically require atomicity for shared states of arbitrary sizes. \end{itemize}
+First, we find that the key reason behind the poor scalability and performance of shared memory lock algorithms on disaggregated memory lies in the redundant inter-cache communications when lock algorithms are layered atop cache coherence (\S\ref{ssec:layereddesign}).
+In fact, a closer inspection (\S\ref{sec:design}) reveals a far more direct relationship between lock-based synchronization and cache coherence --- lock-based synchronization is a generalization of cache coherence in time and space: \begin{itemize}[leftmargin=*, itemsep=0pt] \item \textbf{Temporal generalization.} Cache-coherence protocols guarantee the single-writer-multi-reader (SWMR) invariant~\cite{nagarajan2020primer} --- either a single exclusive writer or multiple concurrent readers can access a cache line --- for the duration of a single instruction.
+In contrast, lock-based synchronization requires this property for an arbitrary number of instructions --- specifically, the critical section. \item \textbf{Spatial generalization.} Similarly, cache-coherence protocols ensure the SWMR invariant at a cache line granularity ($64$B in most CPUs), while reader-writer locks typically require this property for shared states of arbitrary sizes. \end{itemize}

-An extension of existing cache-coherence protocols that supports these temporal and spatial generalizations would eliminate the redundant communications seen in a layered design, enabling more scalable and performant lock-based synchronization.
+This suggests that an extension of existing cache-coherence protocols that supports these temporal and spatial generalizations would provide the necessary semantics to directly serve as lock primitives, and thus eliminate the redundant communications seen in a layered design.
 Moreover, co-designing synchronization with coherence also enables opportunities for other optimizations, \eg, caching lock and shared data until explicitly invalidated, pipelining movement of shared data (\ie, the cache line in coherence protocols) with lock acquisition, \etc, enabling further improvement in application performance.

-Second, while inter-cache communications in disaggregated systems do observe higher latencies and lower bandwidths, making the overheads of the layered design far more pronounced than in traditional multi-core architectures, they are also inherently more flexible to program.
+Second, while inter-cache communications in disaggregated systems do observe higher latencies and lower bandwidths, making the overheads of the layered design far more pronounced than in traditional multi-core architectures, they are also inherently more flexible due to their programmable cache-coherent interconnects~\cite{mind}.
 We argue that the same flexibility can enable the temporal and spatial generalization of coherence protocols described above.